tomdyson/microllama/README.md

 at container build time, to reduce startup time.
 See the two commented lines in `Dockerfile`.

+You can also generate these commands with `microllama deploy`.

 ## Based on

 - [Langchain](https://langchain.readthedocs.io/en/latest/)